snceballos/School-Work/README.md

 # School Work
- different school projects i've created during my school year
+Here are the projects I have created during my college degree at FIU as a BA in Computer Science.